-This guide has been developed to assist you and your student as he/she leaves the residence halls.
+This guide has been developed to assist you and your student as they leave the residence halls.
 Although the majority of information will apply to checking out of the residence halls at the end of the academic year, two other sections are being included should your student depart either at the end of the fall semester or during a semester.

 How can I prepare to move my student out of the residence halls?

 The end of the semester is a busy time for students.
 Encouraging your student to prepare as much as possible before his/her move out day is advised.
-If your student will be visiting home before the end of the semester, he/she is encouraged to take home any unneeded belongings such as off-season clothing.
+If your student will be visiting home before the end of the semester, they are encouraged to take home any unneeded belongings such as off-season clothing.
 Your student should pack any items he/she can before the day he/she is going to depart.
-Your student should also read and understand the check out procedures for his/her area.
+Your student should also read and understand the check out procedures for their area.

 When must my student vacate the residence halls?

 The Residence Halls officially close for the Spring Semester at 10:00am on the Monday following Commencement.
 Students are expected to check out of their residence hall space no later than 48 hours after their final exam.

 What if my student cannot check out of the residence halls 48 hours after their last exam?

 Exceptions will be made for graduating residents or for non-graduating students who are participating in Commencement as an usher, choir member, etc., or in some other official commencement activity, an intercollegiate athletic team obligation, or an academic requirement (e.g. law write-on).
 If your student is involved in any of the above activities, they must be listed on a roster submitted to Residence Life by the administrator or faculty member coordinating the activity.
 These rosters must be received in Residence Life by the last day of classes, and it is your student’s responsibility to confirm that he/she is on their group's list.